manni8436/Legend-of-the-Greek-Gods/README.md

 also what age range this website is for and what they will be using it for and what will be the end result for them.

+The age range for this webiste is between the ages of 7yrs old school children through to secondary school children and to anyone who is in higher education and finally to 70yrs old + that are highly interesting  in Greek Mythology

 (User Stories/ use this as part of the UX)